$ cd fundamentals-of-devops

 There is no doubt that tests offer a huge amount of value.
 But they also have a cost.
 Writing tests, maintaining them, and ensuring they run quickly and reliably can take a lot of time.
 In many cases, this overhead is worth it.
 In some cases, it’s not.
 In practice, I’ve found that deciding if you should invest in adding automated tests for a certain part of your code comes down to continuously evaluating your testing strategy and making trade-offs between the following factors:

-With most languages and tools, setting up unit tests is so easy, the tests run so fast, and the improvement to code quality and correctness is so high that it is almost always worth writing unit tests.
-On the other hand, integration tests, end-to-end tests, and performance tests are each progressively more expensive to set up, so whether it’s worth paying the cost depends on just how high that cost is, and what you’ll get in return.
+The lower the cost of testing, the more you should invest in automated testing.
+With most languages and tools, setting up unit tests is so easy, the tests run so fast, and the improvement to code quality and correctness is so high that it is almost always worth investing in unit tests.
+On the other hand, integration tests, end-to-end tests, and performance tests are each progressively more expensive to set up, so you need to be more thoughtful how much to invest in those.

-It’s possible to get lost in an analytical cost/benefit analysis and conclude that tests aren’t worth it.
+It’s possible to get lost in a cost/benefit analysis and conclude that tests aren’t worth it.
 Many companies do just that.
 But you have to remember that this has a cost, too: fear.
 When you work in a codebase without tests, you end up with a bunch of developers who are afraid to make changes.
-So if every time you go to add a new feature or deploy something to production, you find your team hesitating and stalling, then you are paying a high cost for not having tests, and it can cause your company to grind to a halt.
-In those cases, the cost of automated tests is far lower than the cost of having a paralyzed dev team.
+So if every time you go to add a new feature or deploy something to production, you find your team hesitating and stalling, then you are paying a high cost for not having tests.
+In those cases, the cost of automated tests is may be lower than the cost of having a paralyzed dev team.

 The mere act of trying to write tests for your code will force you to take a step back and ask some important questions: How do I structure the code so I can test it?
 What dependencies do I have?
 What are the common use cases?
 What are the corner cases?

 If you find that your code is hard to test, it’s almost always a sign that it needs to be refactored for other reasons, too.
-For example, if the code uses lots of mutable state and side effects, it will not only be hard to test but also hard to reuse and reason about the code.
-If the code is difficult to test because it has many complex interactions with its dependencies, then it’s likely that the code is too tightly coupled and will be difficult to change.
-If the code is hard to test because there are too many use cases to cover, then that’s a sign that the code is doing too much and needs to be broken up.
+For example, if the code is hard to test because it uses lots of mutable state and side effects, then it’s likely that code is also hard to understand, maintain, and reuse.
+Or if the code is difficult to test because it has many complex interactions with its dependencies, then it’s likely that the code is too tightly coupled and will be difficult to change.

-1. Add basic placeholders for the new functionality (e.g., the function signatures), just enough for the code to compile, but don’t actually implement the functionality.
+Add placeholders for the new functionality (e.g., function signatures), just enough for the code to compile, but not the full implementation.

-3. Run all the tests.
-The new tests should fail, but all other tests should pass.
+Run all the tests.
+The new tests should fail (it’s always a good idea to check your tests can fail, and that when they do, you get a clear error message), but all other tests should pass.

 One of the unexpected consequences of using TDD is that the design of your code emerges as a result of a repeated test-code-test cycle.
 Without TDD, you often end up shipping the first design you can think of; with TDD, the very act of trying to figure out how to write tests forces you to iterate on your design, and you often ship something more effective.